Prenuptial, Separation, & Postnuptial Agreements

 Most divorces are resolved by agreement.

 Most divorces in New York are now granted on the grounds of irretrievable breakdown of the marriage relationship, but judgment can be entered only after financial issues have been resolved.
+Connecticut law similarly allowed for “no fault” divorce for many years.
 We are committed to working to settle a dispute, but if all settlement avenues have been run out and litigation is necessary, we provide thorough and exhaustively-prepared representation.
 We are skilled and experienced trial lawyers and we bring honest, able, and efficient advocacy to every case.

 Equitable Distribution & Maintenance

-New York law provides that, once a divorce is granted, the division of a couple’s assets is subject to “equitable distribution.”
+New York and Connecticut law provide that, once a divorce is granted, the division of a couple’s assets is subject to “equitable distribution.”
 Equitable distribution is not necessarily the same as equal distribution.

-Rather, the court makes that determination based on 14 factors, the 14th of which is “any other factor the court [finds] just and proper.”
+Rather, the court in New York makes that determination based on 14 factors, the 14th of which is “any other factor the court [finds] just and proper.”

 We have unsurpassed experience in assessing likely outcomes of these financial issues, and in constructing creative solutions that are practical and just.
 Our reputation for integrity, skill, and candor facilitates settlement, because our adversaries know that we can support our settlement positions, and are always prepared to prove them at trial.
 Our attorneys have handled several of the largest equitable distribution cases ever tried, and settled many more, most without any publicity, in keeping with our clients’ wishes to maintain privacy at every turn.